-Lemonade has the cheapest renters insurance in San Diego.
+Lemonade has the cheapest renters insurance in San Diego, and it also delivers it in a mobile format that makes it especially valuable if you want convenience in your policy.
 A $30,000 plan from Lemonade costs $148 for the year — $30 less than the average price of renters insurance in San Diego.
-They don't have any fees, either.
-Lemonade only insures in increments of $10,000, but even if you only have $25,000 of property, you won't see a huge increase from $20,000 to $30,000 of coverage.

 No matter your income or the number of assets you have, State Farm's website makes it convenient to shop for renters insurance.
 It gives you a quick quote and allows you to further customize your coverage options to see how changes will affect your policy's price.